 Change yourself completely

-This is where EFT is such a powerful tool.
+This is where Feminine Embodiment is such a powerful tool.
 It can help to collapse those beliefs and perceptions that we don’t even know we have, but which are limiting us all the same.

 Remember the amygdala that gets triggered when we are in a stressful situation?
 Research done over a 10 year period by Harvard Medical School, showed that stimulating certain meridian or energy points in the body sends deactivating signals to the amygdala.
 Basically, the activity in the areas of the brain that is associated with fear decreases.

-During EFT, we stimulate the same energy points as in the research.
-In effect, we are changing the stress response of the body which then has an influence on the way that we think and behave.
+Using these tools changes the stress response of the body which then has an influence on the way that we feel, think and behave.